vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 * Excute "mkdir <uniq-directory-name>; cd<unique-directory-name>".
 This directory contains the unique OpenShift environment you are about to create.
 * Execut "cp /usr/local/openshift/env.sh.template env.sh"
   Modifyt all the parameters very carefully
-  DHCP=no -- This is for future use and only option at currently is no
+   - DHCP=no -- This is for future use and only option at currently is no
    - HTTPIP=###HTTPIP### -- This is the HTTP Server IP which renders HTTP file.
 This is the IP of Ubuntu machine configured as a driver machine in previous section.
-The http server was started on this machine as described in previous section
+The http server was started on this machine as described in previous section.
+   - HTTPPORT=80 -- The port on which HTTP server listen to.
+   - BOOTSTRAP -- Static IP address which will be assigned to bootstrap machine.
+   - MASTER0 -- Static IP address which will be assigned to first master  machine.
+   - MASTER1 -- Static IP address which will be assigned to second  master  machine.
+   - MASTER2 -- Static IP address which will be assigned to third master  machine.
+   - WORKER0 -- Static IP address which will be assigned to first worker  machine.
+   - NETMASK -- Netmask associated with the network on which above IP addresses were assgined to
+   - GATEWAY -- Gateway address associated with network on which above IP addreses were assigned to